A formerly industrial neighborhood with a rich history, Lawrenceville has transformed into a hub for innovation, creativity and nightlife.

 If you’d like to go a touch fancier (just a touch), try the Thai food at Pusadee’s Garden or handmade pizza and pasta at Piccolo Forno—both are super popular BYOB joints.
 And though it’s pricey, many would agree that the neighborhood’s best restaurant is Cure, which features Justin Severino’s inventive, meat-focused dishes.
-Severino recently opened Morcilla, a tapas restaurant in Lower Lawrenceville, in late 2015, to much acclaim.
+Severino also opened Morcilla, a tapas restaurant in Lower Lawrenceville, in late 2015, to much acclaim.

 For breakfast and brunch, check out the perpetually packed Coca Café, which serves up fresh takes on classic breakfast fare and delicious healthy options.
 French bakery Le Gourmandine is another good bet for breakfast bites, as well as a variety of irresistible breads, pastries and sandwiches.

 Lawrenceville boasts at least two excellent, independent coffee shops.
 At Butler Street’s Espresso a Mano and Penn Avenue’s Constellation Coffee, you can get a perfectly pulled espresso and sip it among an always eclectic and interesting crowd.
 There’s also The Abbey, opened in early 2016 in a former mortuary.
 It’s a beautiful space with a warm and welcoming coffee bar and seating area, restaurant, three distinctive bars, and inviting outdoor patio.